What is OpenEden (EDEN)?

 TLDR

-OpenEden (EDEN) is the native token of a regulated platform that tokenizes real-world assets like US Treasuries to bridge traditional finance with decentralized finance (DeFi).
+OpenEden (EDEN) is the native token of a regulated platform that tokenizes real-world assets (RWAs), primarily U.S. Treasury bills, to bridge traditional finance and decentralized finance (DeFi).

 Deep Dive